We’re here to help.

 If I have a midwife, do I still need a doula?

 We love doulas at Oula, and our name is actually a nod toward their wonderful care and proven results.
-A doula provides continuous emotional and physical support, from when your labor begins at-home until you’re back at home with your baby.
+A doula is a non-medical member of the birth team that provides continuous emotional and physical support, from when your labor begins at-home until you’re back at home with your baby.
 While OBs and midwives make medical decisions and deliver your baby, doulas serve as a coach, advocate, and resource.
 This continuous support is an evidence-based method of reducing c-section and other intervention rates throughout the course of labor.
 Many doulas have particular expertise in pain coping techniques, including comforting touch and massage, breathing and meditation, and acupressure.
-You can find doulas in a wide budget range, some with sliding scale fees, and we’re happy to help match you.
+You can find doulas in a wide range of budgets, some with sliding scale fees, and we’re happy to help match you.
+Read more about doulas on our blog.

 What types of pain management do you offer?
 Can I get an epidural?